-Changes to Our Compensation Program in Connection with This Offering
+Changes to Our Compensation Program in Connection With This Offering

 Adoption of 2008 Omnibus Incentive Plan.
-The board of directors and shareholders unanimously approved the Colfax Corporation 2008 Omnibus Incentive Plan on , 2008.
-We have not granted any awards under the new incentive plan as of the date of this prospectus.
+The board of directors and shareholders unanimously approved the Colfax Corporation 2008 Omnibus Incentive Plan on April 21, 2008.

 The board of directors adopted the new incentive plan because it believes that the new plan will more appropriately facilitate implementation of our future compensation programs as a public company.
 Prior to this offering, we have not adopted any comprehensive equity or cash award plans and we believe such a plan will be necessary for us to compensate our executives and associates generally as a public company.
 This is due, in part, to the limitations of Section 162(m) of the Internal Revenue Code, as we discuss below.
 Thus, the plan was approved by the board with a view to providing the newly established compensation committee with maximum flexibility to structure an executive compensation program that provides a wide range of potential incentive awards to our named executive officers, and associates generally, on a going-forward basis, and to preserve to the maximum extent possible our deductibility of performance-based compensation pursuant to Section 162(m).